v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-getlanguagevendor-method.md

 ## <a name="parameters"></a>Parametri
  `pRetVal`
- [out] Puntatore a una variabile che riceve il fornitore del linguaggio.
+ [out] A pointer to a variable that receives the language vendor.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo.
+ S_OK if the method succeeds.

 ## <a name="see-also"></a>Vedere anche